VCauthon/Summary-OpenEdg-Python-PCPP1/README.md

 # Summary-OpenEdg-Python-PCPP1 ☆ ～('▽^人)

 This project is focused on synthesizing study materials from [OpenEdg](https://edube.org/) using Jupyter Notebooks with the aim of preparing for the [PCPP1 certification](https://pythoninstitute.org/pcpp1).

 __AKA__: Basically my notes.

-> __Suggestion__:
-> Consider dedicating a minimum of 2 hours per day to successfully prepare for  the PCPP1 certification within a 3-month time-frame.

-## Project Objectives

-- Condense the content.
-- Solve exercises.
-- Generate tests to solidify the studied material.

 ## Topics Covered